solita/solita.github.com/_posts/2020-10-30-developer-survey-2020.md

 Apart from languages that are used for the actual system, scripting languages like Sh/Bash, PowerShell and Groovy were widely used.
 ![All languages](/img/developer-survey-2020/all_languages.png)

+Moving on to more focused questions, Java proved to be the most used language for backend development.
+45% reported Java being one of the primary backend languages in ther projects.
+Rounding out top 3, are then Clojure with about 19% usage and Kotlin with 18%.
+Compared to results from 2018, percentage of Kotlin users rose from 15% to 24% (comparison based on the question of all languages used).
+Java and Clojure usage were both a little bit down when comparing 2020 to 2018, which could be explained by the increased usage of Clojure.
+Neither seem to be going away though, as shown by being top 1 and 2 used languages for backend.

+As this question was about backend languages, we can assume that JavaScript, TypeScript and ClojureScript here mean that they are run on NodeJS.
+TypeScript was then the most used language with only a slight margin over JavaScript (11% vs. 10%)
 ![Backend languages](/img/developer-survey-2020/backend_languages.png)
 ![Frontend languages](/img/developer-survey-2020/frontend_languages.png)